Accountants Confidence Index — January 2019

 The Accountants Confidence Index dropped for the second month in a row, with accountants significantly lowering their mid-term growth expectations for the overall economy.

-The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI rose to 56.05, down slightly from the previous month's 56.87, though well above the 50 mark that separates expectations of growth from expectations of contraction.
-The 6-Month ACI, meanwhile, came in at 57.77, down a bit from last month's 59.41.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 54.42, down just over a point from the previous month's 55.5, though still well above the 50 mark that separates expectations of growth from expectations of contraction.
+The 6-Month ACI, meanwhile, came in at 56.7, down two points from last month's 58.77.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.